pborrell/DEV3308_team73/TESTING.md

  }

 I.E. if 4782002049069240 is entered, the card type will be read as visa and will be accepted with no issue.
 If I were to enter 2348 0845 7632 0020, the card would not be accepted and the user would be taken to the "invalid card" page.

+UAT 2:
+In the "email" field, the user is required to entire a valid email address format.
+We use regex in php to check whether the customer has entered an accurate email address including ...@...(.org, .net, etc.).

+if (preg_match("/^[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,}$/", $email) === TRUE)

+I.E. If I were to enter sepa2099@colorado.edu the donation would go through (assuming all other fields are filled in correctly), but if I were to enter jack+35, the user would be taken to a webpage saying that the email they entered was invalid.